Meiji Karl: Corn Puffs Available Only in West Japan

-At present, there are 5 flavors in the Meiji’s Karl series, but the manufacturer, Meiji has decided to continue the production of only the 2 flavors, cheese and lightly salted.
-This is lucky for me because my most favorite Karl flavor is cheese.
+Currently, there are 5 flavors in the series, but the manufacturer, Meiji has decided to continue the production of only the 2 flavors, cheese, and lightly salted.
+This is lucky for me because my most favorite flavor is the cheese.

 Meiji Karl Cheese PuffsImage: j-town.net

-Meiji Karl Cheese is a corn puff snack with a light, crispy texture and has a mild yet rich cheese flavor.
+Meiji Karl Cheese is a flavorful, very tasty corn puff snack with a light crispy texture and a mild, rich cheese flavor.